Available for Grader

 Q: Can I add comments after the grading is finished?

-A: Yes, new comments can be added and even shared with students after the grading is finished.
-The students will however not be notified of new comments.
+A: Yes, new comments can be added and even shared with candidates after the grading is finished.
+The candidates will however not be notified of new comments.

 Q: For how long will the comments be available?

-A: Student submissions will as a general rule be saved for two years.
+A: Candidate submissions will as a general rule be saved for two years.
 After two years the submission may permanently be removed from the system - along with any comments.